 Individual personality traits can (and do) impact whether a client achieves financial goals.
 Behavioral assessments can help uncover client personality, values, attitudes, and beliefs.
 In turn, you can use this information to help provide the client with personalized guidance, education, coaching, or nudging to help them follow the financial plan and otherwise achieve goals.
 Below, we will discuss best practices in implementing behavioral assessments in a financial planning client workflow.
 Let’s start with a …

+Financial planners and coaches use the KMSI-R (Klontz Money Scripts Inventory-Revised) test to assess client money beliefs.
+Why?
 There is a continued and increased focus on financial psychology in the financial services world.
 The CFP Board has recently updated its knowledge topics to include the psychology of financial planning, covering everything from client attitudes to critical life experiences that could shape a financial plan.
-Financial planners recognize that money personality is a key component impacting client financial success.
-And many planners are implementing behavioral assessments into their practices to capture these characteristics …
+Financial planners recognize that money personality is a key component impacting …

 Learn About...